roaked/roaked.github.io/content/docs/lectures/bayesian-machine-learning/bayes.md

     p(x | y) = \frac{p(x,y)}{p(y)} = \mathcal{N}(x; \mu_x + \Sigma_{xy}\Sigma_{yy}^{-1}(y - \mu_y),\Sigma_{xx}-\Sigma_{xy}\Sigma_{yy}^{-1}\Sigma_{yx})
     {{< /katex>}}

+- little b is a shift in the observation whilst little c is a shift of the prediction

 - if Gaussian prior over a random variable and observations are linearly related, then all conditionals, joints and marginals are Gaussian with means and covariances computable by linear algebra expressions -- **Bayesian inference becomes linear algebra**

 ```python